Communicating from ship

 Near shore, your phone will work, but only if the land transmitter accommodates your cell phone service.

-Someone calling you
+Someone is calling you

 Emergencies back home could occur.
 If your cell phone won't work onboard, provide your family, friends and associates with the satellite communications phone number of the ship.
 Remind them to use that number (supplied by the cruise line) only in a true emergency.
 It could be a costly addition to their telephone bill.